canalplus/rx-player/README.md

 # build the player in dist/rx-player.js
 npm run build

-# lint the code with eslint
+# lint the code with tslint
 npm run lint

 # launch the demo on a local server (http://127.0.0.1:8000)